Berlin

 The Mandala plays the high-end Berlin apartment card, not the traditional palace one.

-The Mandala Berlin occupies a contemporary building at the corner of Potsdamer Platz, in the quarter rebuilt after the fall of the Wall.
-We're here in the suite-apartment spirit: equipped kitchens, separate living spaces, light parquet and Vitra furniture.
+The Mandala Berlin occupies a contemporary building at the corner of Potsdamer Platz, in the neighbourhood rebuilt after the fall of the Wall.
+We are here in the suite-apartment vibe: equipped kitchens, separate living spaces, light parquet and Vitra furniture.
 Rooms start at 40 m², some with balconies overlooking the Philharmonie.
 The top-floor spa (pool, sauna, gym) stays open until 22h, handy after a day of meetings or museums.
-Rates from 297 € a night, positioning the address in Berlin's high-end bracket without reaching Adlon prices.
+Rates from 297 € per night, positioning the address in Berlin's high-end without reaching Adlon prices.
 Service is discreet, efficient, no frills.
-We recommend it for those who prefer an apartment's autonomy to a classic palace's formality.
+We recommend for those who prefer an apartment's autonomy to a classic palace's formality.

 What makes this hotel unique